 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 These regulations apply to any type of transaction: including residential, commercial, new construction, and even vacant land.
-Brokers must keep records of the presentation of the Fair Housing Disclosure Form for a minimum of three years.
+Brokers must keep records of the Fair Housing Disclosure Form presentation for at least three years.

 The New York State Real Estate Board approved the regulation.
 Governor Andrew Cuomo announced it on December 16th, 2019.
 Those rules added new paragraphs to Title 19 of the New York Codes, Rules, and Regulations (NYCRR).